-What comes to your mind when the words’ Mother’s Day’ is said?
-How about Father’s day?
+What comes to your mind when it comes to Mother’s Day?
+What about Father’s day?

-You’re probably thinking of some corny cards, a whole bunch of flowers, and some drinks, then sitting down to a large meal at the end of it all.
+You probably think of corny cards, lots of flowers, and some drinks, and then you sit down to a great meal at the end of it all.

-Yes, Mother’s Day and Father’s Day seem like the perfect holidays to sit back and relax, then dump an entire florist’s shop worth of flowers in your parents ’ living room.
-But it’s a bit more than that.
+Yes, Mother’s Day and Father’s Day seem like a perfect holidays to sit back and relax and dump the entire flower shop in your parents ’lounge.
+But it was more than that.

-The holidays started differently.
-This barrage of expensive gifts and sky-rocketing dinner costs wasn’t the vision the founders had in mind when they created those holidays.
+The holidays start differently.
+This series of expensive gifts and the cost of an amazing dinner was not the only idea the creators had in mind when they created those holidays.

-And while we’re on the subject, there are some other fun activities you and your family can do on Mother’s Day or Father’s Day.
-You can toss out those cringe-worthy cards.
+And while we’re at it, there are some fun activities you and your family can do on Mother’s Day or Father’s Day.
+You can issue those loose cards.

-You know, the ones that go, “Roses are red, Violets are blue.
+You know, the ones that say, “Roses are red, Violets blue.
 You’re my mother, and I love you.”
 Brr!

-But first, the history.
+But first, history.
 There are some things you may not know about Father’s Day and Mother’s Day.
-Don’t worry about it.
-We’re here to help you out.
+Do not worry about it.
+We are here to help you.

-Mother’s Day and Father’s Day holidays are widespread now, as they are celebrated in almost all parts of the world, but they weren’t always a thing.
-Shocking, isn’t it?
+Mother’s and Father’s Day holidays are everywhere now, as they are celebrated in almost every part of the world, but they have not always been something.
+It’s shocking, isn’t it?

 History of Mother’s Day

-Mother’s Day was first celebrated in Philadelphia.
-All thanks to the efforts of Ann Jarvis.
-With the backing of the John Wanamaker Department Store, she held a service dedicated to mothers in May 1908.
+Mother’s Day began in Philadelphia.
+All thanks to the efforts of Anna Jarvis.
+With the support of the John Wanamaker Department Store, she held a service dedicated to mothers in May 1908.

-After that, she sent a proposal to the US Congress to make Mother’s day a national holiday.
-The US Congress rejected that proposal, amidst jokes that they would also have to recognize a Mothers-in-law day.
+After that, she sent a proposal to the US Congress to make Mother’s Day a national holiday.
+The US Congress rejected the proposal, amid jokes that they should agree to Mother’s Day.

 History of Father’s Day